point-4ward/Home-Assistant/README.md

 [What do these badges all mean?](.bin/github_resources/readme_files/badges.md)

 # Changes are happening at Chateau mf_social!!
-This repo is being reorganised, please bare with me whilst I get the README's caught up and get the Wiki written!!
+This repo is being reorganised, please bear with me whilst I get the README's caught up and get the Wiki written!!

 # My Home Assistant setup: